 The Ganga Temple is the finest one here, built by the Poddars in 1845, there are some good murals on the outer walls of the temple.
 The complex is interesting, with lots of arches that you could weave your way through.
 The little Shani Temple, devoted to the Saturn, was built by a Khemka family in 1840.

 The outside wears a somewhat weathered look, but the inside is a glorious concord of murals and mirror work.
 The murals are rich in ultramarine and are on varied subjects, though the colour has worn off in some places.
 The Hanuman Temple was built by the Ruias in 1885.
 It is an interesting building with a passage running under it.

 The town of Ramgarh has a unique built structure, it has three exit gates in three different directions – Fatehpur Gate, Churu Gate and Bissau Gate.
 All these three different gates are named as per the neighbouring towns.

-Accommodation in Ramgarh is limited to a couple of havelis which have been turned into hotels and a Daramshala which is located in close proximity to the Ganga Temple.
+Accommodation in Ramgarh is limited to a couple of Havelis which have been turned into hotels and a Dharamshala which is located in close proximity to the Ganga Temple.
 It is best to make Mandawa as base and travel around the region.
 Ramgarh has no restaurants and the only eating options that travellers have is the local dhabas which serve vegetarian all you can eat thalis (meals) at very economical price.
-Around the bus station at Ramgarh there are plenty of hand carts selling fruits, chips and peanuts.
+Around the bus station at Ramgarh, there are plenty of hand carts selling fruits, chips and peanuts.

 Ramgarh is a town worth visiting to see some of the most beautiful paintings in the region and interact with some of the nicest and most welcoming people you will come across while travelling around this region.